Archivist: Nancy Charley

 - Richard Burton (1821-1890) – eccentric explorer, adventurer, soldier, writer and orientalist

 There are also papers from more recent members such as H.G.
-Quaritch Wales (1900-1981), who was involved in much exploration in Asia and served the Siamese (Thai) government in the 1920s; Sir Richard Olaf Winstedt (1878-1966), first Professor of Malay at SOAS; Edward Walter Hutchinson ( – 1972), British Consul in Chiengmai, Thailand and author of Adventurers in Siam in the Seventeenth Century (published in 1940) and 1688 Revolution in Siam (published in 1968); and Charles Ambrose Storey (1888-1968), Professor of Arabic at Cambridge and author of the bio-bibliographical survey of Persian literature.
+Quaritch Wales (1900-1981), who was involved in much exploration in Asia and served the Siamese (Thai) government in the 1920s; Sir Richard Olaf Winstedt (1878-1966), first Professor of Malay at SOAS; Edward Walter Hutchinson ( – 1972), British Consul in Chiengmai, Thailand and author of Adventurers in Siam in the Seventeenth Century (published in 1940) and 1688 Revolution in Siam (published in 1968); Charles Ambrose Storey (1888-1968), Professor of Arabic at Cambridge and author of the bio-bibliographical survey of Persian literature; and the sculptor, Dora Gordine.
+Though not a member she was actively involved with the Society though her friendship with Winstedt.

 The majority of these archives are paper documents though there are also manuscripts, photographs and slides, and objects.
 This archival material is currently being catalogued on to Archives Hub.
 However, much of the material is still being sorted and listed.
 This website provides some information but please do not hesitate to contact the Archivist to obtain further details on any archival material.
 Most of the material is available to researchers though some modern records are restricted due to data protection issues.